Mix your favorite leftover Halloween candy into a cookie dough that can be frozen and then baked whenever you’re craving cookies!

 I scoop the cookie dough into 2 tablespoon-sized scoops and top with additional candy, just for fun!

-The cookie dough balls are first frozen in a single layer on a baking sheet for at least 30 minutes before being transferred to a freezer-safe bag to store in the freezer for up to 3 months.
+The cookie dough balls are first frozen in a single layer on a baking sheet for at least 30 minutes before baking or being transferred to a freezer-safe bag to store in the freezer for up to 3 months.

 How to Bake the Frozen Cookie Dough